The performer’s dilemma

 3. Recovery Integration — Build in 15-20 minute recovery periods after high-load work blocks.
 This isn’t a nice-to-have.
 Research on ultradian rhythms shows that cognitive recovery during the workday directly enables continued peak performance [3].
 Recovery is part of the performance system, not a break from it.

-Periodization treats recovery as the accelerator of sustained performance, not its enemy.
+The Energy Periodization Framework treats recovery as the accelerator of sustained performance, not its enemy.

-Here’s where strategic energy management becomes transformative: most high performers waste enormous amounts of peak cognitive energy on work that doesn’t require it.
+Here’s where strategic energy management makes the biggest difference: most high performers waste enormous amounts of peak cognitive energy on work that doesn’t require it.
+(If your energy tends to collapse in the afternoon, see our guide on afternoon energy crash solutions for targeted recovery strategies.)

 Load shifting is the practice of deliberately moving tasks to match their energy requirement.
 Your high-value strategic thinking happens during peak hours.
 Your email happens during your valley.
 Your decision-making happens when you’re fresh, not when you’re depleted.